-We not only want to help you understand why proper supportive infrastructure is important in athletic footwear, we have earned a place in the industry as a trusted resource that has dedicated foot doctors, research teams, and shoe stylists to make sure you always have the support and style you need in your footwear to make sure you feel comfortable all day long, no matter what workout you’re doing.
-When you are looking for the right supportive workout shoes, it’s important to understand the most critical features to look for in your footwear and to find both men’s shoes and women’s shoes that deliver the support, stability, and comfort you need.
-To make your search simple and worry-free, we have put together a guide to educate you on why proper support matters, how to make sure your footwear is tailored to your workout, and our top picks for supportive athletic shoes.
+We not only want to help you understand why proper supportive infrastructure is important in athletic footwear, we have earned a place in the industry as a trusted resource that has dedicated foot doctors, research teams, and athletic shoe stylists to make sure you always have the support and style you need in your tennis shoes to make sure you feel comfortable all day long, no matter what HIIT workout you’re doing.
+When you are looking for the right supportive workout shoes, it’s important to understand the most critical features to look for in your footwear and to find both men’s workout shoes and women’s workout shoes that deliver the support, stability, and comfort you need.
+To make your search simple and worry-free, we have put together a guide to educate you on why proper support matters, how to make sure your footwear is tailored to your HIIT workout, and our top picks for supportive athletic shoes.

 Breaking Down the Importance of Proper Supportive Shoes

 Before you can start your search for the perfect pair of supportive athletic shoes, first let’s review why having the proper supportive infrastructure in your shoes matters and what the potential consequences of improper support can be.

 You’ve probably heard that proper support matters in athletic shoes, but do you know why?
 If the answer is no, you’re far from alone.
 Proper support goes beyond just comfort, as some walking or running shoes may be comfortable to wear but may lead to foot pain, heel pain, and discomfort later due to improper support, shock absorption, and cushioning.
 We believe that to understand why support matters, it’s useful to take a look back at how our history of treading on surfaces has evolved over time and some of the unintended consequences of that shift.